 We need to store

 Now let’s discuss bandwidth.
 If we get the DriverID and location, it will require .
-This information is received every 3 seconds from 500K daily active drivers, so we receive 9.5MB per three seconds.
+This information is received every three seconds from 500 thousand daily active drivers, so we receive 9.5MB every three seconds.

-DriverLocationHT on multiple servers based on the DriverID to randomize distribution.
-We will refer to the machines holding this info the Driver Location server.
+DriverLocationHT on multiple servers based on the DriverID.
+This will help with scalability, performance, and fault tolerance.
+We will refer to the machines holding this information as the Driver Location servers.

-This ensures that we show the driver’s current position.
-As we assumed above, we have 1M daily active customers and 500K active drivers.
-Let’s assume that five customers subscribe to one driver, and we store this information in a hash table for quick updates.
+We’ve assumed one million active customers and 500 thousand active drivers per day.
+Let’s assume that five customers subscribe to one driver.
+We’ll store this information in a hash table for quick updates.

-This means that we need to store both the driver and customer IDs.
-We need 3 bytes for DriverID and 8 bytes for CustomerID, so we will need 21MB of memory.
+We need to store both driver and customer IDs.
+We need three bytes for DriverID and eight bytes for CustomerID, so we will need 21MB of memory.

 Now for bandwidth.
 For every active driver, we have five subscribers.
 In total, this reaches: